-A Brick can be deployed to serve as an ALG at any logical vantage point in a customer's enterprise VoIP network, including:
+A Brick can be placed at any logical vantage point in a customer's enterprise VoIP network, including:

-- Headquarters where the call server and MGW are located - Regional office connected to a corporate Headquarters through IP-VPN or IPSec VPN.
-The call server and MGW may be deployed in the Regional office - Branch office connected to a corporate Headquarters office through IP-VPN or IPSec VPN.
-Call server and MGW may be deployed in the Regional office - Branch office connected to a corporate Headquarters office through IP-VPN or an IPSec VPN.
-A Branch office may host MGW with terminals - Remote office connected to a corporate Headquarters office through IP-VPN or an IPSec VPN.
+- Headquarters where the call server and MGW are located - Regional office connected to headquarters through IP -VPN or IPSec VPN.
+The call server and MGW may be deployed in the Regional office - Branch office connected to headquarters through IP- VPN or IPSec VPN.
+Call server and MGW may be deployed in the Regional office

+- Branch office connected to headquarters through IP-VPN or an IPSec VPN.
+Branch office may host MGW with terminals - Remote office connected to headquarters through IP-VPN or an IPSec VPN.
 Only terminals are installed in the remote office.
-No call servers or MGWs are onsite
+No call servers or MGWs.

-Figure 3-5, "Deployment of Brick devices in a customer's enterprise VoIP network" (p.
-3-12) depicts the possible deployment strategies for a Brick device in securing a typical customer's enterprise VoIP phone network, which is being managed by Alcatel-Lucent's OmniPCX Enterprise (OXE) communications server(s).
+Figure 3-5, "Deployment of Brick device as ALG in enterprise VoIP network" (p.
+3-11) depicts the possible deployment strategies for a Brick device in securing a typical customer's enterprise VoIP phone network, which is being managed by Alcatel-Lucent's OmniPCX Enterprise (OXE) communications server(s).

-Figure 3-5 Deployment of Brick devices in a customer's enterprise VoIP network
+Figure 3-5 Deployment of Brick device as ALG in enterprise VoIP network